-- 25.1 As a recipient of a Government grant you must operate in accordance with the Concordat. - 25.2 All research data: - (a) must be generated using sound scientific techniques and processes; - (b) must be accurately recorded in accordance with good scientific practices by the people conducting the research; and - (c) must be analysed appropriately, without bias and in accordance with good scientific practices. - 25.3 The Results must be stored securely and be easily retrievable with document trails that allow reconstruction of key decisions and conclusions of the Project. - 25.4 You must comply with the Code of Conduct and ensure that your Representatives undertake their duties in a manner consistent with the principles set out in the Code of Conduct.
+- 25.1 Recipients who are research institutions must operate in accordance with the Concordat. - 25.2 All research data: - (a) must be generated using sound scientific techniques and processes; - (b) must be accurately recorded in accordance with good scientific practices by the people conducting the research; and - (c) must be analysed appropriately, without bias and in accordance with good scientific practices. - 25.3 The Results must be stored securely and be easily retrievable with document trails that allow reconstruction of key decisions and conclusions of the Project. - 25.4 You must comply with the Code of Conduct and ensure that your Representatives undertake their duties in a manner consistent with the principles set out in the Code of Conduct.
 You must immediately notify ARIA if you become aware of any actual or suspected breaches of the principles contained in the Code of Conduct.